Frequently Asked Questions

 3) How does OHCHR work?

-OHCHR, staffed by over 900 international civil servants who work on a wide range of human rights activities, is headed by High Commissioner for Human Rights Navanethem Pillay since September 2008.
+OHCHR, staffed by over 900 international civil servants who work on a wide range of human rights activities, is headed by High Commissioner for Human Rights Zeid Ra'ad Al Hussein since September 2014.
 The independent role of the High Commissioner as the principal UN human rights official comes from a separate mandate by the General Assembly.

 OHCHR supports the United Nations human rights mechanisms, such as the Human Rights Council, the Special Procedures and the expert committees monitoring international human rights treaties.
 With a number of field presences, it assists Governments in strengthening their human rights capacities, promotes ratification and implementation of international human rights treaties.
 The Office works with Governments and other partners such as national institutions to ensure all human rights are fully respected.
 OHCHR engages with civil society organizations to assists them in promoting and protecting human rights more effectively.